VOLTTRON/volttron/docs/source/setup/recipes.rst

 access to it.
 This could be physical or virtual machines; in this example we just need three available systems.
-One option for doing this is with `vagrant <vagrantup.com>`_; if you follow their documentation to install vagrant and virtualbox as your hypervisor, then you can use the the ``Vagrantfile`` included.
+One option for doing this is with `vagrant <vagrantup.com>`_; if you follow their documentation to install vagrant and virtualbox as your hypervisor, then you can use the the ``Vagrantfile`` included with the VOLTTRON source ($VOLTTRON_ROOT/examples/deployment/Vagrantfile).
 To start the VMs you run ``vagrant up``.
 You may then use ``vagrant ssh-config >> ~/.ssh/config`` to add store the ssh access configuration for the VMs for your user.
 All of the input/configuration files used here can be found in the ``examples/deployment`` subdirectory of the VOLTTRON repository.

 .. note::
    #.
 The above instructions assume you are working on a MacOS or native linux system, for Windows